 We’ve come up with a list of six things your tweens are probably into right now to help you connect and understand their lingo!
 But, don’t blink; as these are sure to change as fast a tween changes their hair color.
+And, next time one of our parent friends as you “What are teens into these days”, you know right where to begin!

 Just by being a parent, you’ve probably already heard about Fortnite.
 It’s an online video game that burst onto the scene in 2017 and remained a constant favorite among gamers throughout last year. ere are several versions of the game now, but the main two, are player-versus-player games where you get ranked at how well you did compared to the other players at the end of each round.